 We have a downloadable ‘Symptom diary’ on our website to help you keep track of any new symptoms and how they are affecting you.
-This may help you to explain these symptoms to your medical professionals and show any patterns that may be emerging.
+This may help you to explain them in detail to your medical professionals, reflecting any patterns that may be emerging.

-We have created a document you can use called ‘Am I having a relapse?’
-It has a list of questions to ask yourself.
-These questions may help determine whether what you are experiencing is a clinical relapse or not.
+We have created a document you can use called ‘Am I having a relapse?’ which provides a list of questions to ask yourself.
+These questions may help you to determine whether what you are experiencing is a clinical relapse or not.
 It is important to rule out other possibilities first, such as an underlying infection which can exacerbate certain symptoms greatly.

-This document can be downloaded from our website and a template can also be found on page 34 of the downloadable booklet on this page.
+This document can be downloaded from our website and a template can also be found towards the end of this booklet.

 As well as general neurologists there are also ‘specialist’ neurologists.
 These are consultants who have a specialist interest in MS and you might want to ask to be referred to one of these if there is one available in your area.
 It is important to remember that you have choice over where you are treated.
 If there are no specialist neurologists locally to you, you can be referred to one wherever you are willing to travel in the UK.

-Face to face follow up appointment with healthcare professional with expertise in MS – your neurologist or MS nurse.
+Face-to-face follow-up appointment with a healthcare professional with expertise in MS – your neurologist or MS nurse.

 Contact your MS nurse to discuss if new symptoms could be a relapse or not and if treatment is an option.
 If a relapse is confirmed, treatment will be suggested as soon as possible, usually 14 days from the outset of symptoms.
 Contacting your MS nurse via email may be the best way of keeping in touch.

-Review at least once per year by a healthcare professional – your neurologist.
+Review at least once per year with your neurologist.

 Contact the MS-UK Helpline whenever you need to talk through anything related to your diagnosis.